Skip to main content

 (slice, int) udict_get?(cell dict, int key_len, int index) asm(index dict key_len) "DICTUGET" "NULLSWAPIFNOT";

-Searches for the key index within the dict dictionary, which uses keys of key_len bits.
-If successful, it retrieves the associated value as a slice and returns a flag value of -1 to indicate success.
-If the search fails, it returns (null, 0).
+Searches for the key index in the dict dictionary with key_len-bit keys.
+It retrieves the associated value as a slice and returns a success flag of -1 if found.
+If not found, it returns (null, 0).

 dict_get_ref?